-Compliance has become an interdepartmental responsibility, leveraging cross-functional resources to meet requirements.
-Respondents listed a longtail list of departments and their functions involved in compliance.
-These results indicate a lack of standardization across all industries for regulatory compliance, team structure and functional organization.Get more insights in the report
+Compliance has become an interdepartmental responsibility, leveraging cross-functional resources to meet requirements, which decentralizes compliance tasks from dedicated compliance employees.
+Respondents named the many departments involved in compliance, as well as their functions.
+These results indicate a need for standardization in compliance activities, team structure and functional organization across all industries.Get more insights in the report

-50% of respondents indicated they continue to manage their programs manually
+75% of respondents indicated they continue to use manual processes to manage their programs

-Compliance personnel are working hard to meet their company’s requirements.
-Data indicates most companies have, at minimum, two full-time equivalents working on their programs, who in turn work alongside part-time resources in various departments such as legal and administration.
+Compliance personnel are working hard to meet the requirements their companies are in scope of.
+The data collected in the survey indicates that most companies employ, at minimum, two full-time equivalents in compliance, who work with part-time resources in various departments such as legal and administration.

 2,000 hrs/year The threshold for a full-time equivalent (FTE) resource.

 The average number of hours spent per year on compliance processes

 89% of companies predict an increase in time spent on compliance by 2021

 As companies manage growing regulatory challenges, they have reported spending more time on compliance every year.
 On average, companies report spending 15 to 20 percent more time on compliance-related efforts over the past three years, with some teams reporting increases as high as 200 percent.
 Eighty-seven percent of survey respondents reported their teams have increased their time spent on compliance efforts since 2015.Get more insights in the report